+Flooding

-Flooding Flooding can cause big problems for your business, from damage to property, stock and equipment to employees and deliveries left stranded in flood-affected areas.
+Flooding can cause big problems for your business, from damage to property, stock and equipment to employees and deliveries left stranded in floodaffected areas.

 As a result businesses are often unable to supply their customers, and may not recover to pre-loss levels for a long time - if at all.

 Although you can't totally eliminate the risk of flooding, you can take steps to reduce the risks, limit the damage and recover more quickly.

 Managing flood risks to your business

-Winter and adverse weather driving The winter months bring icy roads, heavy rain, low sun and increased hours of darkness, increasing the risks associated with driving.
+Winter and adverse weather driving

+The winter months bring icy roads, heavy rain, low sun and increased hours of darkness, increasing the risks associated with driving.
 It's vital to understand the hazards associated with driving for work, so you can put measures in place to reduce the likelihood of accidents.

 Harsh driving conditions can lead to many losses for your business, from injured staff, vehicle damage and breakdowns to impact on deliveries, claims from other road users and longer journey times.

 Our Loss Prevention Standard provides advice and guidance to assist your business and drivers to stay safe on the roads this winter.
 It's full of information on journey planning and driving in adverse weather conditions such as rain, floods, snow, ice and fog.

 Advice for driving in adverse weather

+Water leaks

-Water leaks Water leaks are our highest frequency claim, and can cause colossal damage and disruption to your business.
+Water leaks account for nearly a third of all our claims by frequency, and can cause colossal damage and disruption to your business.
 Knowing what to do if water leaks or a pipe freezes can help to mitigate any damage.

 Even better, you can help to prevent incidents altogether by carrying out checks and maintenance, understanding leak detection technology and ensuring your plumbing and isolation points are accessible.

 Use our guide to review and understand possible risks, allowing your business to keep delivering when it really matters.

-Water leak guide Aviva claims data 2019 - 2021 for Escape of Water claims made on Commercial Property insurance
+Water leak guide

-Help minimise risks with our Specialist Partners We have a wealth of experience in helping customers protect their business.
+Help minimise risks with our Specialist Partners

+We have a wealth of experience in helping customers protect their business.
 As well as insurance, we provide a vast menu of other products and services to help prevent accidents and losses.

 As an Aviva policyholder, these products and services are available to you at discounted prices, helping to reduce risk in your business environment.

 From fire to escape of water, security to motor, health and safety to business resilience - all our partners have an established pedigree in the risk management sector.

 Specialist Partner guide